 Yani, from Lombok is an experienced driver and guide

-Sulawesi, or former Celebes is another beauty of the archipel.
+Sulawesi, or former Celebes, is another beauty of the archipelago.
 Check out the unique Toraja life, diving near Wakatobi, Lembeh or the Togean Islands or steaming Lore Lindu National Park.
-In Minahasa glass bottom boats take you to Bunaken or you can eat your heart out at Tomohon market for a piece of snake and if you dare, don't forget RW, the traditional dogmeat sold in Manado, Tomohon and Tondano.
+In Minahasa glass bottom boats take you to Bunaken or you can eat your heart out at Tomohon market for a piece of snake and if you dare, don't forget RW, the traditional dogmeat dish sold in Manado, Tomohon and Tondano.

-Sulawesi is beyond the Wallace line and therefore flora and fauna is different from the western part of Indonesia like Borneo and Java.
+Sulawesi is beyond the Wallace line and therefore flora and fauna is different from the western part of Indonesia like Kalimantan and Java.

 Sulawesi can be traveled in one holiday and it is easy to spend a month on the island but it is also a smart combination with Java or Bali and of course Flores :-)